Joanna advises in academic development and research impact, and writes about the relationship between heritage, history and folklore.

 With a background in humanities and social sciences I engage in two rich research areas.
 The first relates to research as a practice, this is my academic development strand where I am interested in exploring 'identity mapping' and how to develop research impact profiles.

-The second area is concerned with heritage, history & folklore, which involves research about food as a cultural practice and sensory experience.
+The second area is concerned with heritage, history & folklore, which involves research about food as a cultural practice and sensory experiences.
 I have just completed a project on object-based learning (OBL) in higher education.

 - Cobley JJL.
 (2018) Remembering Makea Takau Ariki, the Queen of Rarotonga, 1871–1911.
 New Zealand Journal of Public History (NZJPH) 6(1): 46-55.